 - Potential winner validation includes review of the team make-up and Mission Folder contents.
 Quick adjustments will need to be made if any State Winning Teams must be disqualified.
 Actions that could lead to disqualification: - a.
-Students on one team are from different grades or states - b.
+Students on one team are from different grades.
+NOTE: Due to COVID-19 teams may have students from any grade 6-9, but the team will compete in the highest grade on the team (i.e. a team with one 6th grader and one 8th grader will compete in 8th grade) for the 2020-21 competition year. - b.
 Students or their parents do not have a Social Security Number for savings bonds - c.
-Team Advisor is unable to certify the start date of research as on or after April 1, 2019. - d.
-Any competition rules are found to be violated. - 2.
-Regional Finalists will be determined by overall score from Virtual Judging.
+Team Advisor is unable to certify the start date of research as on or after April 1, 2020. - d.
+Any competition rules are found to be violated.

+- 2. Regional Finalists will be determined by overall score from Virtual Judging.
 The top three scores in each grade in each region will advance to the regional judging. - 3.
-Regional Judges will be provided a copy of the team's Mission Folder electronically for advance reviews.

-- 4. The Regional Judging Panel will be conducted via an online video conference with each Regional Finalist Team: - a.
+Regional Judges will be provided a copy of the team's Mission Folder electronically for advance reviews. - 4.
+The Regional Judging Panel will be conducted via an online video conference with each Regional Finalist Team: - a.
 Team presentation to Regional Judges (4 minutes) - b.
 Regional Panel Q&A (3 minutes) - 5.
-All Regional Judging will take place during the week of April 27, 2020.
+All Regional Judging will take place during the week of April 26, 2021.